datafilter/HalfKey/readme.md

 __NOTE__:
 Persistent storage on a PWA is not guaranteed, data expiry is owned by the browser/device.
 As nothing is uploaded anywhere, __backup your own data__ i.e. save Halfkey data along with your passwords in your password manager.

-The PWA is written in vanilla js/css.
-No build steps/framework/libraries, its WYSIWYG so that there are less things to review.
+The PWA is written in vanilla js.
+No build steps or js libraries/frameworks, its WYSIWYG so that there are less things to review.

 # Goals